c4pt000/cold-air-suit/README.md

+(like a space suit with out a helmet)

 construction suit that offer safe airconditioning to work in really hot conditions outside

 when its 105F or really hot outside for long periods of time